ork-labs/ork/docs/ROADMAP.md

 **Objective:** Implement the `Resume Context` primitive to enable interactive, approval-based workflows that can pause and wait for external input.

 **Rationale:** This feature provides a robust solution for a notoriously difficult automation problem: staging deployments with manual approval gates.
-Implementing it now leverages the daemon's persistent state store and gRPC control plane, showcasing the power of GXO's integrated architecture.
+Implementing it now leverages the daemon's persistent state store and gRPC control plane, showcasing the power of ORK's integrated architecture.

 **Impacted Files & Detailed Changes:**